Celebrating Black History & Culture

 Before there was Fenty Beauty there was Iman Cosmetics by the legendary model Iman in 1994.
 Iman launched her line as a result of her experiences with makeup artists who would use unflattering foundations and colour palettes on the skin of women of colour.

-So now here we are; flawless with 40 shades from one brand.
-In 2017 Fenty launched an all inclusive range of foundations to match the lightest and darkest of shades and everyone in between.
-Fenty had major brands who claimed to offer beauty to all, shook, quite frankly.
+And now we have 50 shades of flawless from one brand.
+In 2017 Rihanna launched Fenty Beauty, an all inclusive range of foundations to match the lightest and darkest of hues and all in between.
+Fenty Beauty had major brands who claimed to offer beauty to all, shook, quite frankly.
 Exposing their formulas for women of colour as a mere afterthought.
+Rihanna’s personal flare for marketing her products such as “Killawatt” highlighter and lip glosses on Instagram has us all in choke hold and forever spending our coins.
+The brand is available in over 150 countries and is valued between $2-3 billion.
+Go Rir-Ri!

 0